Legg Calve Perthes Disease

 Diagnosis

-You will be asked about your child’s symptoms and health history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
 It will focus on the hip.
 This may be enough to suspect LCPD.
-Your child may be sent to a doctor who treats bones and joints.
+The doctor may refer your child to a doctor who treats bones and joints.

 Images of the hip may be taken.
 This can be done with: